The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 2. Fishers and Related Workers

 Commercial fishing is another industry with a long history of being among the riskiest ventures.
+Forget about sitting back with a cold one and gazing deeply into calm waters.
+Earning your living as a fisherman can be absolutely lethal.
 Deep-sea fishers, in particular, are prone to fatal accidents, including drowning and strikes by heavy equipment.
 For example, think about the enormous dangers that are faced by Alaskan crab fishers.
 They often must deal with freezing temperatures, raging seas, long work hours that extend through the night, and heavy gear that malfunctions and is always being tossed around on the decks of their fishing vessels.

 - Fatality rate—80.8 deaths per 100,000 workers